python/cpython/Doc/distutils/apiref.rst

 * options set attributes of a passed-in object

-* boolean options can have "negative aliases" --- eg. if :option:`--quiet` is the "negative alias" of :option:`--verbose`, then :option:`--quiet` on the command line sets *verbose* to false.
+* boolean options can have "negative aliases" --- eg. if :option:`!--quiet` is the "negative alias" of :option:`!--verbose`, then :option:`!--quiet` on the command line sets *verbose* to false.